cfpb/Metro2/django/README.md

     - If there are existing evaluator results for this event, the previous results will be deleted before running the evaluator.
     - You can also use `python manage.py run_evaluators -h` for the help text.

+Parse local files and run the evaluators for an event:
+1. Enter the Django container: `docker-compose exec django sh`.
+2. Run `python manage.py parse_local_and_evaluate -e [event_name] -d [local_data_directory]` to run the evaluators on a dataset associated to the provided event.
+    - You can also use `python manage.py parse_local -h` for the help text.

 Use the Django administrator interface:
 1. First you'll need to create an admin account.
 (TODO: maybe we could automate this).
     - Note that if you've already done this, the account will still exist, unless you've deleted your local database.